diaspora/api-documentation/index.md

 ## Pagination

 Some responses, especially those with large response sets or with a larger server load, might respond in a paginated way.
-Paginated responses will contain a `Link` header with URIs to load additional pages/sets:
+Paginated responses will contain a `Link` header with URLs to load additional pages/sets:

 ~~~
 Link: <https://example.com/api/v1/example?page=2>; rel="next",